1st-rapid-response-force/Training-Programs/docs/source/bct/weapon_qualification.rst

 To qualify you must hit targets with three of the grenades without any safety violations.

 When throwing a grenade,  safety and communication are key.
 You should observe the situation around you and ensure that all friendly personnel are out of range from the blast.
-You should then clearly yell grenade, as well as the intended target.
-For example "GRENADE OUT, BUNKER 12 O'CLOCK".
+You should then clearly yell Frag Out, as well as the intended target.
+For example "FRAG OUT, BUNKER 12 O'CLOCK".
 Only after this announcement is made should you begin to throw the grenade.

 When handling grenades, you should always try to keep a non lethal grenade selected in your equipment unless you are ready to throw the lethal grenade.
 This prevents accidental grenade discharges.